appvision-gmbh/json2typescript/README.md

 # Changelog

-See the changelog in the seperate file for bug fixes, new features and breaking changes: [Changelog](CHANGELOG.md)
+See the changelog in the separate file for bug fixes, new features and breaking changes: [Changelog](CHANGELOG.md)

-> Tip: At version 1.2.0 we introduced one more soft breaking change.
-`null` values will now be ignored when you serialize or deserialize optional values.
-This means that you are now able to use `ValueCheckingMode.DISALLOW_NULL` even when your API returns null values in the JSON.
-In that case, you should mark them optional.

-> Tip: At version 1.1.0 we introduced some soft breaking change.
-`undefined` is an invalid value now for serializing or deserializing.
-If you are working with TypeScript, you might receive some type issues after the update to v1.1.0.
-This is due to the addition of generics; they now help the compiler to detect invalid return types in the serialize and deserialize methods.

-> Tip: Starting from version 1.0.6, we recommend to use unique class identifiers in the `@JsonObject` decorator.
+> Tip: We earlier suggested to use the `@JsonObject(classId)` decorator, but did not enforce it.
-Read below how to use the decorators properly.
+Since v1.4.0, this is mandatory in order to make (de)serialization work properly with class inheritance.
+In versions above v1.2.0 and below v1.4.0, it is possible to run into issues when not using the decorator.

 ---